Khanguye/HeartDiseaseByCounty_ML/README.md

 3. A heat chart ranking feature importance.

 A thorough dashboard description can be found here: [Dashboard_Description.md](Dashboard_Description.md)

+## Findings
+---
+The top factors/features identified by our seems to be aligned with some of the Reaserch and papers published in the medical field and other research field.
+Please find some sample findings we have collected

+- Features identified by our model relating to heart disease are in line with other studies
+- A Canadian study showed that income is strongly and independently associated with heart disease.
+It showed that low income residents are 52% more likely to have heart disease.
+The study also showed that lower income residents also have higher prevalence in conventional heart disease factors such as smoking habit, high blood pressure, and physical inactivity.
+- CDC study showed that smoking has a causation effect on heart disease.
+One of every four deaths from heart disease is caused by smoking.
+Smoking causes a number of physiological damage such as raising triglycerides, lowering good cholesterol, causing blood to be more prone to clotting, and so on, all of which lead to higher risks in heart disease.
+- Our model result showed self-reported “% of unhealthy days”, “% of mentally unhealthy days”, and “poor health” as leading features in the prediction model.
+This is in line with another study published by CDC which established “patients’ perception of their general physical and mental health status” as an important measure of cardiovascular disease.
+The prevalence of self-reported fair/poor health also decreased with higher education and income.
+- Another key feature shown in our model is average temperature.
+CDC reported that heat waves have long been a threat to public health.
+In terms of heart disease, heat waves have a causation effect causing many deaths in cardiovascular disease.

+### References
+---
+Links for the references we collected to justify our findings and conclusion

+- Lemstra, M., Rogers, M., & Moraros, J. (2015).
+Income and heart disease: Neglected risk factor.
+Canadian family physician Medecin de famille canadien, 61(8), 698–704.
+- Centers for Disease Control and Prevention (2020).
+Smoking and heart disease and stroke.
+Retrieved from https://docs.google.com/presentation/d/1qPEiTcT5hdARe0zSVPUw2gLa-lvXnCOFxAzWB8XS0uM/edit#slide=id.g8943ee270c_4_321 on June 19, 2020.
+- Odom EC, Fang J, Zack M, Moore L, Loustalot F. Associations Between Cardiovascular Health and Health-Related Quality of Life, Behavioral Risk Factor Surveillance System, 2013.
+Prev Chronic Dis 2016;13:160073.
+DOI: http://dx.doi.org/10.5888/pcd13.160073
+- Centers for Disease Control and Prevention (2019).
+Temperature Extremes.
+Retrieved from  https://www.cdc.gov/climateandhealth/effects/temperature_extremes.htm

+## Conclusion:

+We can conclude that all the different vectors of the features like Social Economic, Environment, Lifestyle, Health plays a role in the Heart Disease mortality.
+To be precise from the top 5 feature Median Household Income(Social Economic), Smoking (Lifestyle), Average Temperature (Environment), Physical Unhealthy/Poor Health (Health) we can understand the same.

+To answer correlation and causation: Using the reasearch paper and other findings we can say Lifestyle, Environment Health could be causation while Social Economic could be correlated factor.
+Though the model doesn't concretely justify the correlation and causation  of the factors/features which affect the Heart Disease Mortality rate .

 ## Google Slides
 ---